-- Oracle Instances This is the default tab, used for displaying the "regular" Oracle instances. - ASM ASM-related data, which was previously retrieved through the Foglight for Oracle agent, is only enabled if the Foglight ASM instance is configured and running.
-For details about configuring and running this instance, see Adding ASM Instances on page 19.
-For details about the monitoring information displayed on the ASM tab, see Reviewing ASM Instances on page 75. - CRS used for configuring the monitoring of the Clusterware software that manages the oracle RACs.
-For details about configuring Clusterware for monitoring, see Adding CRS Agents for Monitoring Clusterware on page 15. - Exadata used for configuring the monitoring of the Exadata environment.
-After the Exadata agents are added, data retrieved from Exadata is displayed on this tab, as well as on the Exadata drilldown.
+- Oracle Instances This is the default tab, used for displaying the "regular" Oracle instances. - Data Guard used for configuring the monitoring of the Data Guard environment.
+The Data Guard environment information is presented after Data Guard environments are configured.
+For details about configuring and running the Data Guard environment, see Adding Data Guard Environment on page 19.
+For details about the monitoring information displayed on the Data Guard tab, see Reviewing Monitored Data Guard Environments on page 68. - ASM ASM-related data, which was previously retrieved through the Foglight for Oracle agent, is only enabled if the Foglight ASM instance is configured and running.
+For details about configuring and running this instance, see Adding ASM Instances on page 20.
+For details about the monitoring information displayed on the ASM tab, see Reviewing ASM Instances on page 69. - CRS used for configuring the monitoring of the Clusterware software that manages the oracle RACs.
+For details about configuring Clusterware for monitoring, see Adding CRS Agents for Monitoring Clusterware on page 15.

-- For details about configuring the Exadata environment for monitoring, see Adding Agents for Monitoring Exadata Environments on page 17. - For details about the monitoring information displayed on the Exadata tab, see Viewing Data about the Exadata Cells on page 31. - For details about the drilldown that displays data retrieved from Exadata, see Reviewing Exadata-related Information on page 77 - Status section includes the following components: - Status summary a color-coded bar, which provides a visual representation of the summarized health condition of all instances listed in the Database Group table.
+- Exadata used for configuring the monitoring of the Exadata environment.
+After the Exadata agents are added, data retrieved from Exadata is displayed on this tab, as well as on the Exadata drilldown. - For details about configuring the Exadata environment for monitoring, see Adding Agents for Monitoring Exadata Environments on page 17. - For details about the monitoring information displayed on the Exadata tab, see Viewing Data about the Exadata Cells on page 32. - For details about the drilldown that displays data retrieved from Exadata, see Reviewing Exadata-related Information on page 72 - Status section includes the following components: - Status summary a color-coded bar, which provides a visual representation of the summarized health condition of all instances listed in the Database Group table.